 The Board determines the exact number of committee members and can at any time add, remove, or replace a committee member.
 The Board appoints committee members and chairs annually upon recommendation of the Governance Committee.
 While composition of the committees of the Board should be reviewed each year to make certain that these committees are operating effectively, it is the Board's belief that continuity of experience in the specific functions of these committees provides a significant benefit to the Company.
-Generally, each committee member should be considered for rotation when he or she has served five consecutive years on a particular committee and each committee chair should be considered for rotation every five years.
+Generally, each committee member should be considered for rotation when he or she has served five consecutive years on a particular committee and each committee chair should be considered for rotation after five consecutive years of service as a committee chair.
 In making the decision for rotation of committee membership and chair positions, the Board should take into consideration the expertise of the individual committee member and the expertise of the other directors available for these positions, and such other matters as it deems appropriate.